CoHSTAR Fellowship Opportunities

 Assistant/Associate/Full Professor of Physical Therapy

 The Department of Physical Therapy is housed within the School of Health Sciences, which also includes programs in occupational therapy, athletic training, physician assistant studies and exercise science.
 The School of Health Sciences is located in Marion, Virginia, which is 20 miles north of the main E&H campus.
 The 14-acre Health Sciences campus includes two newly renovated academic buildings that are designed to promote interprofessional education and faculty collaboration across the School's academic programs.
 The educational facilities include multiple classrooms and clinical skills labs, a technology enhanced cadaver lab, several research labs, an applied physiology lab, and a clinical simulation lab with both high fidelity manikins and standardized patient exam rooms.
-The Health Sciences campus also includes several community outreach programs including a Falls Prevention Center, an Obesity Research Center, and the Mel Leaman Free Clinic at Emory & Henry.
-These centers provide clinical and research opportunities for students and faculty.
+The next phase of building renovation in additional parts of the campus buildings started in December of 2018 with anticipated completion in March of 2020.
+The Health Sciences campus also includes several community outreach programs including a Falls Prevention Center and the Mel Leaman Free Clinic at Emory & Henry.
+These entities provide clinical and research opportunities for students and faculty.

 Founded in 1836, Emory & Henry College is a small, prestigious, nationally-ranked liberal arts college located in the Virginia Highlands.
 With a collegial, multidisciplinary faculty, strong community ties, and a nationally recognized commitment to civic engagement, Emory & Henry has long been known as one of 44 schools in Loren Pope’s Colleges That Change Lives and has a two-time Forbes ranking among the top 25 faculties in the nation.

 Interested candidates should submit a letter of application, curriculum vitae, unofficial transcripts, three letters of reference, a statement of teaching philosophy, and a research statement summarizing the candidates’ scholarship.
-All application materials should be submitted to http://apply.interfolio.com/48545.
+All application materials should be submitted http://apply.interfolio.com/56368.
 Review of applications will begin immediately and continue until the position is filled.

 Information about the College and the DPT Program can be found at www.ehc.edu and www.ehc.edu/academics/programs/graduate-programs/doctor-physical-therapy-program/